 The O-1 visa can be granted initially for a period of up to 3 years and can thereafter be extended in one-year increments indefinitely.
 The spouse and children of the O-1 visa holder will receive O-3 visas which allow them to live and study in the United States.
 However, they cannot accept employment.

-O-1 is an employment related status and you cannot apply for it directly.
+The O-1 visa is an employment related status and you cannot apply for it directly.
 You must first have an offer of employment associated with your field of extraordinary ability.
 Your employer would then petition on your behalf, which can be done up to six months before the intended starting date.
+However, as long as there is an employer-employee relationship the O1 beneficiary can have ownership in the petitioning entity.

 O-1 is an employment related status and cannot be applied for directly.
 An individual must first have an offer of employment from a United States sponsor associated with their field of extraordinary ability.
-Ownership interest in the petitioning employer may not preclude the filing of the O-1 petition.
+Ownership interest in the petitioning employer may not preclude the filing of the O-1 petition as long as there is a bona fide employer-employee relationship.

 The different types of sponsors are elaborated below: